Severus Alexander: Early reign

-Severus Alexander became emperor when he was around 14 years old, making him the second youngest sole emperor in Rome's history, second only to Gordian III, who was 13.
-Alexander's grandmother Maesa believed that he had more potential to rule and gain support from the Praetorian Guard than her other grandson, the increasingly unpopular emperor Elagabalus.
-Thus, to preserve her own position, she had Elagabalus adopt the young Alexander and then arranged for Elagabalus' assassination, securing the throne for Alexander.
-The Roman army hailed Alexander as emperor on 13 March 222, and the Senate ratified this the following day, conferring on him the titles of Augustus, Pater patriae and Pontifex maximus.
+Severus Alexander became emperor when he was around 13 years old, making him the youngest sole Roman emperor, although some historians give that title to Gordian III instead.
+Alexander appears to have been only a couple of months younger than Gordian at the time of their accession.
+Alexander's grandmother Maesa believed that he had more potential to rule and gain support from the Praetorian Guard than her other grandson, Elagabalus who was becoming increasingly unpopular.
+To preserve her own position, she had Elagabalus adopt the young Alexander and then arranged for Elagabalus' assassination, securing the throne for Alexander.
+The Roman army hailed Alexander as emperor on 13 March 222, and the Senate ratified his acclimation as emperor the following day, conferring on him the titles of Augustus, Pater patriae and Pontifex maximus.

 Throughout his life, Alexander relied heavily on guidance from his grandmother, Maesa, before her death in 224, and mother, Julia Mamaea.
 As a young, immature, and inexperienced adolescent, Alexander knew little about government, warcraft, or the role of ruling over an empire.
 In time, however, the army came to admire what Jasper Burns refers to as "his simple virtues and moderate behavior, so different from [Elagabalus]".